MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 Some legacy or resource-constrained IoT devices can't use a strong identity, passwordless authentication, or renewable credentials.
 Use IoT gateways as guardians to locally interface with these less-capable devices, bridging them to access IoT services with strong identity patterns.
 This practice lets you adopt zero trust today, while transitioning to use more capable devices over time.

 Virtual machines (VMs), containers, or any service that embeds an IoT client can't use a hardware root of trust.
 Use available capabilities with these components.
-For example, VMs or containers, which don't have hardware root of trust support, can use passwordless authentication and renewable credentials.
+VMs and containers, which don't have hardware root of trust support, can use passwordless authentication and renewable credentials.
 A defense-in-depth solution provides redundancies where possible, and fills in gaps where necessary.
 For example, you could locate VMs and containers in an area with more physical security, such as a data center, compared to an IoT device in the field.

 Use a centralized *organizational IoT device registry* to manage your organization's IoT device lifecycle and audit device access.
 This approach is similar to the way you secure the user identities of an organization's workforce to achieve zero-trust security.
 Use a cloud-based identity registry to handle the scale, management, and security of an IoT solution.